notes on the Kevin McGrane paper - review of Bill Cooper

 (Later, I hope to back and show you the ridicule of the Tischendorf support crew of the 1860s attacking the very existence of Benedict.)

-Then there is the account of monk Parfeny Ageev, who was at the Panteleimon monastery at exactly the same time as Simonides (1839-41), and wrote copious details (published in 1855) about hegumen Gerasim and hierodeacon Benedict.
+Then there is the account of monk Parfeny Ageev (Aggeev), who was at the Panteleimon monastery at exactly the same time as Simonides (1839-41), and wrote copious details (published in 1855) about hegumen Gerasim and hierodeacon Benedict.
 Parfeny twice records that Benedict was 106 years on his last appearance before his death,139 and thus Benedict was about 90 years the senior of Simonides.

 Kevin embarrasses himself with more quibbling over "uncle", and does not even seem to realize that great-uncles are often called uncles, quite properly.
 And even unrelated individuals can take on an "uncle-type" relationship, the children of my business partner are encouraged to call me "Uncle Steven".